fdformula/FiniteDifferenceFormula.jl/README.md

 You may play with this package when teaching/learning numerical computing, especially the finite difference method.
-You can explore the distribution, symmetry, and beauty in the coefficients in the formulas and make some related conjectures and even give proofs to the conjectures.
+You can explore the distribution, symmetry, and beauty in the coefficients of the formulas.

-Beware, there is a natural constraint, i.e., the number of points to be used in a formula can't be too large, due to
+Beware, there is a natural constraint, i.e., the number of points and the order of derivatives to be in a formula can't be too large, due to

 1. the constraint of the largest integer computers can express and process.
-1. that we want "exact" formulas, i.e., coefficients in the formulas are exact, otherwise, extra truncation errors occur already in the formulas.
+1. that we want "exact" formulas, i.e., coefficients in the formulas are integers or rational numbers, otherwise, extra truncation errors occur already in the formulas.
 1. that, to explore the properties of coefficients in the formulas, we had better have "exact" formulas.
-1. that practical applications usually don't allow too many points to be used for computing derivatives of a function at a single point because of the constraints of computing power, not to mention that more invloved operations cause possibly more rounding errors.
+1. that practical applications usually don't allow too many points to be used for computing derivatives of a function at a single point because of the constraints of computing power, not to mention that more involved operations tend to cause more rounding errors.

 To run the code, you need the Julia programming language (https://julialang.org/), a wonderful and amazing computing platform.

-## The package exports four functions
+## The package exports five functions

 - computecoefs
 - formula
-- activatefunction
+- activatejuliafunction
 - decimalplaces
 - taylor